 The Keller model is a pyramid shape and shows businesses how to build from a strong foundation of brand identity upwards towards the holy grail of brand equity ‘resonance’: where customers are in a sufficiently positive relationship with a brand to be advocates for it.

 The iPad is a stunning example of this CBBE: from the robust foundation of Apple’s brand identity, the iPad was developed to look great, be easy to use, do everything its customers wanted, and more.
 Customers loved it and any glitches that attracted negative responses were quickly patched.
-Before long, iPad users were extolling its virtues and their loyalty, and the iPad is now ubiquitous in stores, health centers, schools, offices and homes.
+Before long, iPad users were extolling its virtues and their loyalty, and the iPad is now ubiquitous in stores, health centres, schools, offices and homes.
 It’s a classic example of something we didn’t know we needed or wanted until we saw one.
 Now we can’t do without it.

 Let’s take a look at how the four levels of Keller’s CBBE work: